interlay/interlay.github.io/docs/README.md

 ## Radically Open Bitcoin for Decentralized Finance

 **interBTC** is Bitcoin on any blockchain.
 A 1:1 Bitcoin-backed asset, fully collateralized, interoperable, and censorship-resistant. interBTC will be hosted as a Polkadot parachain and connected to Cosmos, Ethereum and other major DeFi networks.

-**Kintsugi** is Interlay’s canary network for interBTC, a testnet with real economic value deployed on Kusama (Polkadot’s canary network).
-Kintsugi and interBTC share the same code base - with the difference that Kintsugi will be 2-3 releases ahead of interBTC with more experimental features.
+**Kintsugi** is interBTC's canary network, an experiment with real economic value deployed on Kusama.
+Kintsugi and interBTC share the same code base - with the difference that Kintsugi focusses strictly on innovation and will always be ahead in terms of features.

 ![Cryptocurrency-backed Assets](_assets/img/CbA.jpg)